 Board an overnight flight to Amsterdam, the Netherlands.
 Or begin your trip early with a pre-trip extension in Bruges, Belgium’s incredibly preserved medieval treasure.

 Arrive in Amsterdam, embark your ship, and enjoy free time to explore the city

 If you purchased your airfare from Vantage, a representative will meet you at the airport and assist with the transfer to your ship.
-This afternoon, attend a Welcome Briefing.
-This evening, enjoy a Welcome Drink.
+This evening, attend a Welcome Briefing and Drink, followed by your first dinner on board.